mdn/content/files/en-us/web/accessibility/aria/roles/mark_role/index.md

 ### Prefer HTML

-Using the [`<mark>`](/en-US/docs/Web/Accessibility/ARIA/Roles/mark_role) element will automatically communicate a node has a role of `mark`.
+Using the {{HTMLElement('mark')}} element will automatically communicate a node has a role of `mark`.
 If at all possible, prefer using it instead.

 ## Specifications